FaisalTamanoJr/Class-Notes/README.md

 Because I frequently have been asked for my notes in class, I've decided to start uploading them in this repository.

-Keep in mind that my notes are not meant to be a comprehensive resource that can function as a replacement to the textbooks.
-It will mostly just be used for reviewing, or for helping me understand specific topics.
-Details that I am already very familiar with, or information that I can easily recall or understand, are usually ignored.

 Visit [[contents]] to view the contents of the vault.

 ## How to access the notes